Grismund/i-am-the-forest-srd/README.md

 - 1-3 Flora: A great diversity of plants support you.
 Deadly vines, poisonous mushrooms, and man-eating plants are just some of your allies.
 - 4-6 Fauna: Animals, insects, and bacteria respond to your call for aid.
 They do your bidding to protect you at all cost.
 - 7-9 Archons: These ancient protectors of the Forest and keen warriors desire harmony with nature and they will fight to protect it.
-- 10-12 Shaman: The Shaman seamlessly walks between the Forset and the Enemy.
-At once widl and tame, they respect balance.
+- 10-12 Shaman: The Shaman seamlessly walks between the Forest and the Enemy.
+At once wild and tame, they respect balance.

 <!-- TODO: Clarify that levels 1 and 2 are merely narrative, but level 3 is different for each. -->
 #### Flora
 Level 1 Harvest of Madness
 - Description: The food plants in the Forest put out toxins which makes the Enemy erratic and unpredictable.
 - Effect: The Enemy must reroll their 2d6 on either Encroachment or Defense.
-The second roll stands wheter it is higher or lower.
+The second roll stands whether it is higher or lower.

 Level 2 Vegetal Consumption
-- Description: All manner of plnats develop a taste for meat whether Enemy or wild.
+- Description: All manner of plants develop a taste for meat whether Enemy or wild.
 - Effect: Before any Defense roll, commit to use Vegetal Consumption.
 After the Defense roll, remove Nature's lowest die and the Enemy's highest die, then score.

 Level 3 Frantic Growth